-Kharazmi : Mohammad bin Musa Kharazimi was one of the greatest mathematicians and astronomers of the Muslim world which had various attempts in the progress of astronomy field.
+Kharazmi: Mohammad bin Musa Kharazimi was one of the greatest mathematicians and astronomers of the Muslim world which had various attempts in the progress of the astronomy field.
 The word “Algorithm” was taken from this Kharazmi’s name (Al-Kha’arizmi or Al-Khawrazmi).

 Abd al-Rahman al-Sufi: he was one of the greatest astronomers and observers of Iran.
 He was born in Fasa in Fars Province.
 He wrote the valuable work of “Sovar-ol Kavakeb” under the name of the King.

 Abu Rayhan Al-Biruni: Al-Biruni was a great Iranian Scientist and is famous not only in Iran but throughout the world.
 He was skilled in sciences such as astronomy, mathematics, physics, history, geography, calendar, and linguistics.
-He had written 153 works in which 115 of them was related to mathematician and astronomy but only 35 of his works have remained.
+He had written 153 works of which 115 of them were related to mathematician and astronomy but only 35 of his works have remained.

 Khayyam: is one of the greatest mathematicians and astronomers of Iran.
 He was born in Neyshabur and is the first person who has scientifically worked on linear, quadratic, and cubic equations.
 Omar Khayyam is mostly known for his poems in the western world that had been translated by the author and poet Edward FitzGerald.
 Astronomy in Iran